caganze/caganze.github.io/_pages/research.md

 ---
-# Galactic Archeology wuth Brown Dwarfs at Large Distances
+# Galactic Archeology with Brown Dwarfs at Large Distances

 ## Finding Brown Dwarfs and Low-mass Stars in Deep HST Paraellel Fields with Machine Learning